jsh9/muff/docs/configuration.md

           Respect file exclusions via `.gitignore` and other standard ignore files.
 Use `--no-respect-gitignore` to disable
       --force-exclude
-          Enforce exclusions, even for paths passed to Muff directly on the command-line.
+          Enforce exclusions, even for paths passed to Ruff directly on the command-line.
 Use `--no-force-exclude` to disable

 Miscellaneous: